Chicago Bulls: 2014–2015: Return of Rose to health and rise of Jimmy Butler

-2015–2017: Departures of Tom Thibodeau and Derrick Rose
+2015–17: Thibodeau and Rose depart

 Fred Hoiberg was the 22nd head coach in the franchise's history.

 On May 28, 2015, the Bulls fired Tom Thibodeau to seek a "change in approach".
 The following month, Fred Hoiberg was named as the new head coach.
 The Bulls had only one draft pick in the 2015 NBA Draft, selecting center Bobby Portis from the University of Arkansas.

 With forward Mike Dunleavy Jr. sidelined for the first four months of the season due to back surgery, the Bulls promoted Doug McDermott to the starting small forward position.
 Hoiberg told the media that the move was suggested by Noah himself, but Noah denied having made any suggestions to Hoiberg, which sparked a distrust between the two before the season even began.
 The Bulls started the 2015–16 season strong with a season-opening victory over the Cleveland Cavaliers and posted an 8–3 record early on; however, they struggled through the middle of the season, eventually losing 12 of their next 17 games.
 Jimmy Butler was sidelined for four weeks due to a knee injury, and despite finishing with a 42–40 record, the Bulls were eliminated from playoff contention, marking the first time in eight years the team had missed the postseason.

-In the 2016 offseason, the Bulls underwent significant roster changes.
+In the 2016 off-season, the Bulls underwent significant roster changes.
 On June 22, 2016, they traded Derrick Rose, Justin Holiday, and a 2017 second-round pick to the New York Knicks in exchange for center Robin Lopez, and point guards Jerian Grant and José Calderón, the latter of whom was later traded to the Los Angeles Lakers.
 In July, the Bulls signed veteran guard Rajon Rondo and Chicago native Dwyane Wade, bolstering their lineup.
 Additionally, they acquired 2014 Rookie of the Year Michael Carter-Williams in a trade with the Milwaukee Bucks.

 The team made further moves in February 2017, trading Taj Gibson, Doug McDermott, and a second-round pick to the Oklahoma City Thunder for point guard Cameron Payne, shooting guard Anthony Morrow, and power forward/center Joffrey Lauvergne.
 Despite these changes, Jimmy Butler had a standout season, setting several career highs, earning All-Star honors, and being named to the All-NBA third team.
 The Bulls finished the regular season with a 41–41 record and clinched the eighth seed in the 2017 NBA playoffs.
 They took a surprising 2–0 series lead over the top-seeded Boston Celtics but ultimately lost the series 4–2.